wgnrto/uniteye/README.md

 ![](./Documentation/Images/EvaluationScreen.png)

-Once you left click with your mouse, the evaluation will start and your task is to look at the evaluation dot.
+Once you left-click with your mouse, the evaluation will start, and your task is to look at the evaluation dot.
 When the duration left hits 0, the dot will appear at a new random location on the grid and you should once again look at it.
 This will repeat until we've gone through `rows * columns` locations or until you press the `S` key to stop early.
 Afterward, we calculate the RMSE of each calibration type of our eye tracker and display it on the screen as a centimeter error based on your screen size.
 This is also included in the .csv file when you do a runtime evaluation.

 ## Area Of Interest
 Our custom Area Of Interest (AOI) system allows you to do interesting things with our eye tracker.
 The [AOIManager](UnitEye/Scripts/Runtime/AOI/AOIManager.cs) class handles all the AOIs we want to track through a List<AOI>, which contains all the currently tracked AOIs.
-The manager includes functions to add, remove and get AOIs from the list.
+The manager includes functions to add, remove, and get AOIs from the list.
 If you want to add an AOI, you have to add it to the AOIManager in the [Gaze](#gaze) component.
 To do so, you need to have a reference to that AOIManager, our [GazeGameAPI.cs](UnitEye/Scripts/Runtime/GazeGameAPI.cs) and [GazeGame.cs](UnitEye/Scripts/Runtime/GazeGame.cs) include several ways to do so, either through the [UnitEyeAPI](#uniteyeapi), via reference or inheritance.

 We currently offer 7 different shapes for you to use as you please which will be explained in detail in this chapter.
 [ExampleAOIs.cs](UnitEye/Scripts/Runtime/AOI/ExampleAOIs.cs) contains examples for all of the AOI shapes.